odubno/machine-learning-intro/README.md

   [1 0]
   [0 1]

-will grow 6 times it's size.
+will grow 6 times it's size; the area will be 6 times the original size of the unit vectors.
 ```
  * If the determinant is zero, there is no inverse.